MrKinau/ResourcePackValidator/README.md

 ### Animated texture frames missing / too many sprite frames
 Checks if an animated texture has too many / too few frames.

+### Version support
+There is no way to enforce a specific minecraft version, vanilla resources from different 1.20 and 1.21 versions are merged to validate against.

 ## Discord
 To follow the project, get support or request features or bugs you can join my Discord: https://discord.gg/xHpCDYf